 - Antibiotics for bacterial complications, such as pneumonia and ear infection

-- Immune gamma globulin followed by measles vaccination 5 - 6 months later
+- Immune gamma globulin followed by measles vaccination 5 to 6 months later

 Complementary and Alternative Therapies